PeteEvans/cargo-resources/README.md

 ## Troubleshooting

-1. It works locally but not from meuse.
+1. It works locally but not from a published crate.
    * Check the resources are included in the published crate (add to include in the cargo.toml if required).